eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

    - BFFM2 gives 20–50% lower NOx for arrivals (actual approach power is far below the 30% AP mode assumption).
    - BFFM2 gives 15–30% higher CO for arrivals (near-idle approach power has high CO EI).

-3. **ANP profile variant comparison** — select *MovementSource*, filter to OID 3 vs OID 11 (both A321neo/PW1133G departures with different ANP profiles).
-With BFFM2 enabled, OID 11 (JET-SMALL-D-6) will show different NOx and CO compared to OID 3 (JET-SMALL-D-2) because the two profiles have different thrust schedules and altitude distributions.
-This illustrates the sensitivity of BFFM2 results to the choice of departure profile.
+3. **Per-aircraft method drift** — extend exercise 2 by splitting the per-movement CSV by aircraft type.
+Compare the BFFM2-minus-ByMode NOx delta for the eight A20N movements versus the five E190 movements.
+Because the two aircraft have different engine power schedules and different default ANP profiles, the BFFM2 correction shifts them differently.
+Expect larger relative drift on the regional jet (E190) approach segments, where actual approach thrust is further below the 30% AP-mode default than on the narrowbody.
+This illustrates that BFFM2 vs ByMode differences are aircraft-type dependent, not just mode dependent.

 4. **PM10 sub-components** — select *MovementSource*, examine the `pm10_nonvol_kg`, `pm10_sul_kg`, and `pm10_organic_kg` output columns alongside `pm10_kg`.
 For departures, `pm10_kg = pm10_nonvol_kg + pm10_sul_kg + pm10_organic_kg` exactly.
 For arrivals, `pm10_kg` also includes the FOA3 brake-wear contribution (`MTOW × 0.000476 − 8.74` grams per movement), visible as a surplus in `pm10_kg` relative to the sub-component sum.
 Verify that `p1_kg = p2_kg = pm10_kg` for all movements.